F88/promidas/lib/repository/docs/USAGE.md

   strategy at the type level.
 Those decisions live in the concrete implementation and can evolve without changing the public API.
-- `isExpired` in `ProtopediaInMemoryRepositoryStats` comes from the underlying `PrototypeMapStore` TTL logic.
+- `isExpired` in `ProtopediaInMemoryRepositoryStats` comes from the underlying `PrototypeInMemoryStore` TTL logic.
 You can use it directly or implement your own policy based on `cachedAt`.